Brand development that increases sales velocity, guaranteed.

 Brand Collaborations With Specialty & Vintage Retailers

 One way to out-position other CPG brands and find shelf acceptance in boutique retailers is by having a vintage look that aligns with their customers.
 A sweets company can revisit its old candy packaging design and find a home with an online retailer such as Vintage Candy Co.
-New new coffee brand may find that a mid-century design aligns with a brand like bass pro shops.
+New coffee brand may find that a mid-century design aligns with a brand like bass pro shops.

 How To Go Vintage Without Going Stale